rafaelpardor/rafaelpardor/README.md

 # Rafael Pardo R

 * Software Developer
-* Hacker
-  * *Being a hacker is a mind-set.
-Hackers figure things out, they make things work.*

 Learned a lot by reading the internet, and by building laboratory environments to understand how the tools I use work.
 Always interested